duck8880/EE160/Lab9/Lab9.md

      -10: illegal score
      ```

-  4. Copy your files for this program to new file names and extend this program to read in the grading scale.
-(Note: don't destroy the source files for mygrader)
+  4. **Copy your files for this program to new file names** and extend this program to read in the grading scale.
+(Note: The new executable should be **mygrader2**.
+Don't destroy the source files for mygrader)

      That is the first 4 input values are taken as the minimum grade for an A, for a B, for a C, and for a D. Here's an example using the traditional grading scale with input from the file [mygrader2.dat](http://www-ee.eng.hawaii.edu/~tep/EE160/Labs/Lab9/mygrader2.dat) (also available on wiliki: `~ee160/Labs/Lab9/mygrader.dat`).